hugodiasg/asitic-example/README.md

 ## Post Layout Simulation

-The PEX was included as a `code` block in a `.sch` (with `.subckt and .ends` commented).
-The PEX and the inductor was placed together to compose the post layout LC.
+The PEX was included as a code block in a `.sch` file (with `.subckt` and `.ends` commented out).
+The PEX and the inductor were combined to create the post-layout LC.

 PEX: `lc-pex.sch`